rusi-ns/rusi-ns-web/wp-content/plugins/press-permit-core/readme.txt

 Core Features include:

-  * New "Roles and Exceptions" model is closely integrated with the WP capability system
+  * Permissions model is closely integrated with the WP capability system
   * Assign supplemental roles and exceptions for custom post types [youtube http://www.youtube.com/watch?v=v7jTkgmjHrw&rel=0&hd=1]

   * For any user, group or WP role, customize reading access by specifying "also these", "not these" or "only these" posts or terms.